LiamEdwards931/animania/README.md

     - Footer wasn't generating the extra text when clicking the 'readmore...' drilled into it further with the script and adjusted the code to remove syntax errors.

     - Amend products table wasn't showing the boolean results of if a product was 'new', fixed by amending the if statement i had used to get the correct results.

+    - Couldn't upload a banner for attack on titan this was due to two seperate values of Attack on Titan being available in series choices representing two different values